• Home

 Personal Time Mixed with Official University Business Travel

-Travelers are required to document a business purpose for their trip and verify which days are personal and which days are dedicated to business purposes.
+Travelers must document a business purpose for their trip and verify which days are personal and which days are dedicated to business purposes.
 If personal days exceed business days, the cost of transportation will be treated as a personal expense and will not be reimbursed, per IRS regulations.
 Per diem, lodging, parking, local transportation, and other costs will be reimbursed for business days only.

 Reimbursement for Payment of Other Employee Expenses